The meditation classes are suitable for both beginners and experienced meditators. Everyone is welcome.

 What happens at a class?

-Then the teacher will give a practical teaching on some aspect of Buddhist meditation and practice.
+Then the teacher will give a practical teaching on some aspect of Buddhist meditation and practice, showing how to utilize Buddha’s wisdom and insights in addressing our own everyday concerns and challenges.
 There is usually time for discussion and questions and answers.
 The teachers have all trained on the Teacher Training Program and are skilled in helping us to apply Buddha’s advice to our own daily lives with appropriate analogies, stories, reasoning and humor.

-The session ends with a guided meditation, designed to help us take the teaching to heart in such a way that we are confident in beginning to practice it on our own.
+The session includes a guided meditation, designed to help us take the teaching to heart in such a way that we are confident in beginning to practice it on our own.

 Afterwards, for those who wish, there is a chance to talk to the teacher and other students informally.